33rd Infantry Division "Acqui"

 The 33rd Infantry Division "Acqui" (33ª Divisione di fanteria "Acqui") was an infantry division of the Royal Italian Army during World War II.
 The Acqui was classified as a mountain infantry division, which meant that its artillery was moved by pack mules instead of the horse-drawn carriages of line infantry divisions.
 Italy's real mountain warfare divisions were the six alpine divisions manned by Alpini mountain troops.
 The division was named for the city of Acqui.
 The division is notable for having been massacred with remarkable cruelty after surrendering to the Germans on 21 September 1943.
 The main detachments of the Acqui division in the islands of Cephalonia and Corfu were officially dissolved 25 September 1943.

 History

 The division's lineage begins with the Brigade "Acqui" established on 21 December 1821, which on 25 October 1831 split to form the 1st and 2nd infantry regiments under the brigade's command.
 On 4 May 1839, the two regiments were re-numbered as 17th and 18th infantry regiments.

 World War I

 The brigade fought on the Italian front in World War I. On 15 October 1926 the brigade command was disbanded and the brigade's two regiments were transferred to other brigades: the 17th Infantry Regiment "Acqui" to the XIV Infantry Brigade and the 18th Infantry Regiment "Acqui" to the XI Infantry Brigade.

 In August 1939 the 33rd Infantry Division "Acqui" was formed in Meran and received on the same date its two namesake infantry regiments.
-On the same day the 33rd Artillery Regiment "Acqui" was formed and assigned to the division.
+On the same day the 33rd Artillery Regiment "Acqui" was reformed and assigned to the division.